Site icon San Francisco Senior Beat

 The best of those was at a community newspaper in Palos Verdes, where she wrote a “rags to riches” column about local residents and the owner taught her “how to prep the newspaper to meet the weekly deadlines.”
 But that lasted only a year or so.

 Kalisch traveled the world, living in Sydney, Australia, for 17 years.
 Her partner was a retired scientist.
 Still drinking, she rationalized that it was only two glasses of wine a night.
-But her partner pointed out the goblet she drank from amounted to an entire bottle and too many nights of drunkenness.
+But her partner pointed out the goblet she drank from amounted to nearly an entire bottle and too many nights of drunkenness.

 Her last drink